saaerthiBishnoi/FNP-Sales-Analytics-Dashboard/README.md

 # FNP Sales Analytics Dashboard

+## Project Overview

+This project analyzes sales data from Ferns N Petals (FNP), a gifting company specializing in products for occasions such as Diwali, Raksha Bandhan, Holi, Valentine's Day, Birthdays, and Anniversaries.

+The objective of this project was to build an interactive Excel dashboard that helps uncover insights related to sales performance, customer behavior, product performance, and seasonal demand trends.

+---

 ## Problem Statement

 Ferns N Petals (FNP) is a gifting company that delivers products for various occasions such as Diwali, Raksha Bandhan, Holi, Valentine's Day, Birthdays, and Anniversaries.